AlexNabokikh/nix-config/README.md

 ## How Composition Works

 1. `flake.nix` uses `import-tree` to auto-import every `.nix` file under `modules/`.
-2. Each module declares contributions to one or more `flake.modules.<class>.<feature>` attributes.
-Multiple files can contribute to the same composite (e.g. `boot.nix`, `users.nix`, `audio.nix` all add to `nixos.base`).
+2. Each feature file declares one or more named composites under `flake.modules.<class>.<feature>` (e.g. `audio.nix` declares `nixos.audio`, `fonts.nix` declares both `darwin.fonts` and
+   `homeManager.fonts`).
+3. `modules/base.nix` imports every feature composite into the corresponding `<class>.base`, so registering a new feature is a one-line addition there.
-3. Hosts under `modules/hosts/` import composite modules directly via `imports = [ nixos.base nixos.hyprland nixos.gaming ]`.
+4. Hosts under `modules/hosts/` import composite modules directly via `imports = [ nixos.base nixos.hyprland nixos.gaming ]`.

 That is the entire flow — there is no separate "stacks" layer.
-Each feature file owns its own cross-class wiring.

 ### The `_` Prefix Convention